-- 1.1 It is recommended that the Committee: - a. note the background to Community Asset Transfer (CAT) and the Council's policy and method of assessing applications as set out in Report 105/18; - b. note the summary information on this CAT application contained in Appendix 1 - c. note the outcome from the assessment process and the views of the Community Asset Transfer Officer Group set out in Section 4 of this report regarding this application; - d. determine whether to:- - (i) agree the application; OR - (ii) reject the application, giving reasons for such rejection - e. note that if the application is approved it will be necessary to conclude formal legal agreements before the transfer formally takes place and that terms and conditions in line with the Council's agreed policy will apply; and - f. note that if the application is rejected the applicant can seek an internal review by the Council or appeal that decision to Scottish Ministers
+- 1.1 It is recommended that the Committee: - a. note the background to Community Asset Transfer (CAT) and the Council's policy and method of assessing applications as set out in Report 105/18; - b. note the summary information on this CAT application contained in Appendix 1 - c. note the outcome from the assessment process and the views of the Community Asset Transfer Officer Group as outlined in Section 4 of this report regarding this application; - d. determine whether to:- - (i) agree the application; OR - (ii) reject the application, giving reasons for such rejection - e. note that if the application is approved it will be necessary to conclude formal legal agreements before the transfer formally takes place and that terms and conditions in line with the Council's agreed policy will apply; and - f. note that if the application is rejected the applicant can appeal that decision to the Councils CAT Appeals Review Panel and ultimately to Scottish Ministers

-2. ALIGNMENT TO THE ANGUS LOCAL OUTCOMES IMPROVEMENT PLAN (LOIP) AND COUNCIL PLAN
+2. ALIGNMENT TO THE ANGUS LOCAL OUTCOMES IMPROVEMENT PLAN (LOIP) AND CORPORATE PLAN

-2.1 The proposals described in this report will contribute to the outcomes outlined in the Local Outcomes Improvement Plan, Locality Plans and Council Plan, which focus on the economy, people and place.
-Community Asset Transfer is a key part of Community Empowerment and it is important that the Council support community groups in a manner which delivers best value.
+2.1 The proposals set out in this report will contribute to the outcomes outlined in the Local Outcomes Improvement Plan, Locality Plans and Corporate Plan, which focus on the economy, people and place.
+Community Asset Transfer is a core part of Community Empowerment and it is important that the Council support community groups in a manner which delivers best value.